Why is there a market for Short-Term Lending?

 The new rules implemented by the FCA at the start of 2015 have seen a dramatic improvement in the way all high cost short-term loan lenders operate in the market.
 The new rules that led to this better behaviour include:

-- A cap on charges so that interest and fees on new loans, including those rolled over, cannot exceed 0.8% per day of the amount borrowed (i.e. £24 of interest on a £100 loan over 30 days)
+- A cap on charges to lower payday loan interest rates – interest and fees on new loans, including those rolled over, cannot exceed 0.8% per day of the amount borrowed (i.e. £24 of interest on a £100 loan over 30 days)

 - The total amount repaid can never be more than double the amount borrowed